gRally/gRally.github.io/_pages/roadmap.md

 The `Mid term` stuff are things that we're plan to do but not immediately {: .notice--warning}

-### Dynamic tyres
+### Dynamic tyre models
 <div id="container70" class="gRally-progress"></div>
 This is a cool thing: with this feature the 3d tyre and texturizing is done automatically: the user will be able to choose a different rim, different rim color, different caliper color and the core do everything.
 Finally we'll have a different tyre shape when we choose the tyre for the stage.
-The modder are also able to make a custom rim for the model _(for example if the car should have a particular rim)_.
+There is also the opportunity to create a custom rim if the car needs it.

 ### Rain
 <div id="container65" class="gRally-progress"></div>